What is a Section 21 Notice

 The notice can also be served on the last day of the tenancy, in which case the tenant wouldn’t have to vacate the property for a further 2 months.
 If the tenant is in the initial 6 months of the tenancy, then the notice cannot expire before the end of those 6 months.

-Are there any restrictions on serving a Section 21 Notice?
+Restrictions on serving a Section 21 Notice?

 A Section 21 Notice cannot be served:

 - If the tenancy is less than 4 months.